 If you have government insurance

-If you are enrolled in government healthcare programs (such as Medicare Part D, Medicaid, TRICARE, or VA), you are not eligible for the Gilead Advancing Access program.
-However, you may be eligible for other sources of support through independent co-pay foundations.
+If you are enrolled in government healthcare programs (such as Medicare Part D, Medicaid, TRICARE, or VA), you are not eligible for the Gilead Advancing Access co-pay coupon card program.
+However, Gilead Advancing Access may be able to help provide information about financial support through alternative sources of funding.

 If you do not have insurance

 Navigating your insurance plan can be difficult.
-Gilead Advancing Access® program counselors may be able to help you:
+Gilead Advancing Access program specialists may be able to help you:

 - Prior Authorization means a healthcare provider needs approval from your health insurance in order for TRUVADA for PrEP to be covered